JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-desktop-top-level-windows-management.md

 ## Minimize a window to the system tray

-To hide the window instead of closing (for example, to the tray), you can change the `windowState.isVisible` state:
+To hide the window instead of closing it, you can change the `windowState.isVisible` state:

 ```kotlin
 import androidx.compose.material.Text